aHarry01/ECSE6320-Adv-Computer-Systems/Project3/README.md

 <p align="center"> <img src="graphs/latency_iodepth.PNG" alt="drawing" width="75%"/> </p>

 However, the bandwidth doesn't align with what queueing theory would predict.
 We would expect that with a larger queue, the bandwidth would increase.
 However, our results show the largest bandwidth at iodepth = 1 and a fairly constant bandwidth for other iodepths.
+It's possible that the I/O depth wasn't high enough to be show significant results or that fio was implemented

 <p align="center"> <img src="graphs/throughput_iodepth.PNG" alt="drawing" width="75%"/> </p>

 ## Conclusion

+To summarize our results, we noticed that the latency increases with a larger I/O depth and was mostly unaffected by read/write ratio.
+For bandwidth, we found that it increases with a larger data access size and also seems unaffected by read/write ratio.
+We had some unexpected behavior for throughput vs I/O queue depth, but theoretically it should increase as I/O depth increases.

+Our random write-only performance with a 4KB block size was 29k IOPS, which isn't as fast as the Intel Data Center NVMe SSD D7-P5600.
+But if it was faster, then it would probably be because the enterprise-grade SSD is optimized for reliability, endurance, or latency rather than focusing purely on throughput.